MohammadKhallaf/CV/README.md

 ## Technical Skills

+### Project Management & Collaboration Tools
+- **Agile Methodologies:** Proficient in Agile practices, facilitating sprint planning, daily stand-ups, and retrospectives.
+- **Jira:** Extensive experience in using Jira for project tracking, issue tracking, and agile project management.
+- **Trello:** Skilled in using Trello for organizing tasks and collaborating with team members (in a previous role).

-### Languages
+### Proficient Languages
-- JavaScript (ES6+)
-- TypeScript
-- HTML5
-- CSS3
+- **JavaScript (ES6+):** Advanced knowledge in modern JavaScript features and best practices.
+- **TypeScript:** Proficient in strong typing to enhance code reliability and maintainability.
+- **HTML5 & CSS3:** Expert in semantic markup and modern layout techniques, including Flexbox and Grid.

-### Frameworks & Libraries
+### Frontend Frameworks & Libraries
-- React
-- Bootstrap
+- **React:** Extensive experience in building scalable and performant user interfaces.
-- Tailwind CSS
+- **Bootstrap, Tailwind CSS, Material-UI:** Skilled in utilizing CSS frameworks for rapid UI development.
-- Material-UI
-- Sass
+- **Sass:** Expert in using preprocessor scripting language to write more maintainable CSS.

 ### State Management & Data Fetching
-- Redux Toolkit
-- React Query
-- SWR (Stale-While-Revalidate)
+- **Redux Toolkit:** Proficient in managing global state with Redux and RTK for complex applications.
+- **React Query & SWR:** Specialized in efficient data fetching, caching, and state synchronization.

 ### Testing & Quality Assurance
-- Unit Testing with Jest and Vitest
+- **Unit Testing with Jest and Vitest:** Solid experience in writing unit tests to ensure code reliability.
-- ESLint (Code Linting)
-- Prettier (Code Formatting)
+- **ESLint & Prettier:** Implementing code linting and formatting for code quality and consistency.

-### Tools & Environments
+### Build Tools & Version Control
-- Webpack
-- Vite
-- Git (Version Control)
-- Linux (Operating System)
+- **Webpack & Vite:** Knowledgeable in module bundling and modern build tools for optimized build processes.
+- **Git:** Proficient in version control, including branching, merging, and collaboration workflows.

+### Performance Optimization
+- **Build Tools:** Improved code compilation speed by transitioning from Webpack to Vite, resulting in a more efficient development environment.
+- **Code Splitting:** Implemented code splitting techniques to reduce initial load time and optimize resource loading for web applications.
+- **React Best Practices:** Adhered to React development recommendations, including proper use of hooks, component optimization, and state management to enhance performance.

 ### Additional Skills
-- Responsive Design
-- JSON Web Token (JWT) for secure authentication
-- RESTful API communication
-- Gulp (Task Runner)
-- Express (Web Application Framework)
+- **Responsive Design:** Expertise in creating web applications that function seamlessly across devices.
+- **JWT & RESTful API:** Experience with secure authentication and efficient client-server communication.
+- **Gulp & Express:** Familiarity with task runners and backend frameworks to support full-stack development.